-I need to stop waiting for a magic wand to make the year 2021 disappear.
+I need to stop waiting for a magic wand to make the covid years disappear.

-2021 was a year of waiting, where we stood six feet apart while we panic shopped for toilet paper and hand sanitizer.
+We stood six feet apart while scavenging for toilet paper and hand sanitizer.

 We put our lives on hold, longing for a cure to Covid19, an economic recovery, and a return to worry-free public gatherings.

 We expected civility, hospitality, and kindness to break free from our fear-induced restraints but were gravely disappointed.

 Some of us lovingly looked forward to the New Year with hope.
 A chance to put the past in the rearview mirror and make a new resolution for this year.